BENDING ATEEL AND ALUMINUM C(U)-CHANNEL

 Here are some important things about structural steel channels that you should keep in mind when looking at them:

-The horizontal bending of channel (Hardway) iron is a hard-way, and the bending method is as difficult as the H-beam.
+The horizontal bending of the steel channel (Hardway) is a hard way, and the bending method is as difficult as the H-beam.
 It requires a special BIT section bending machine with a ninth hydraulic component.

 |Model||Toes Out||Toes In|

 In the field of aluminum extrusion bending few things can be as difficult as bending an aluminum U channel.